Message for Readers

 The mental drain dealing with unethical or bad actor founders is still there.
 Not fun at all but have to plow thru it I guess.
 Part of the role I undertook.
 What helps is to focus on all the founders that are trying to do the right thing.
 And ignore the lousy ones.

-Purpose 3 : Preserve & Grow Wealth - 10% annualized net IRR on net worth.
-Quality startup angel work for 100 startups+ build AngelCentral + good volunteer
+Purpose 3 : Preserve & Grow Wealth - 10% annualized IRR on net worth.
+Quality angel work for startups+ build AngelCentral + good volunteer

 I would rate this 6.5 this year.

-Biggest reason is PE side was down 12% from the year!
+Biggest reason is PE side was down 12% for the year!
 Mainly due to mark to market down rounds on two startups and asean VC funds writing down a lot this year. -12% is a very bad annual return for the risk and lack of liquidity we take in this asset class.
-For context, startup and vc investments are now at about 14.1% IRR since 2015 or 2.08 TVPI.
-So still up but no where near justifying the risk taken.
+For context, startup and vc investments are now at about 14.3% IRR since 2015 or 2.09 TVPI.
+So still up but no where near justifying the illiquidity and risk taken.

 Only bright spots in this space are a handful of startups turning profitable, DPI improving significantly with a few PE/VC funds returning some capital and a good sized startup secondary sale.